ghettosh/ghettocloud/README.md

     INFO: Executing script on 192.168.20.105...success
     INFO: Check the API for registration/further information

-Then about 6 minutes later, a vm called hobag contacts my deployment server and says it's ready, and gives a few bits of information (ip, uname, etc.)
+Then about 6 minutes later, a the VM created above contacts the REST API and says it's ready, and gives a few bits of information (ip, uname, etc.)

 To Do